syahmilamri/Reflection-TIS-SECP-1513/README.md

   </tr>
   <tr>
     <td>ASSIGNMENT 1 Industry Visit 1, UTM Digital Opening Day</td>
     <td> I have learn a lot of thing on that day, i was introduced and exposed to many technologies and innovation.
-I also go introduced by new AI from Microsoft which is M365copilot</td>
+I also go introduced by new AI from Microsoft which is M365copilot.
+But, since that time there's too many people so it became so crowded and I'm suggested to held it or add more spaces so that visitors that came there can go to all exhibitions around there.</td>
   </tr>
   <tr>
     <td>Industry talk with PPG</td>
-    <td>I got a lot of tips andway how to survive and succeed in this enviroment and industry.How companies implemented all of this technologies etc.</td>
+    <td>I got a lot of tips andway how to survive and succeed in this enviroment and industry.How companies implemented all of this technologies etc. Hoping there's improvement on sound and video quality for students hear it on webex</td>
   </tr>
   <tr>
     <td>PC Lab Assemble</td>